tobyornottobe/maraoz.github.io/README.md

 >      2019-02-11-digital-life-es.md
 >      2019-02-11-digital-life-zh.md

 2. Add language type into the renamed blog posts.
-If you open a blog you can see
+If you open a blog, you can see following code let at the top of page.

 >     ---